Asset manager – bulk uploads

 Have a look at the video below to see the upload of 94 images in one batch.Before this update, uploading these assets would have taken around 45 minutes, estimating 30 seconds to name and upload each item.
 This update has seen a marked improvement in the workflow for our graphics team as well as increased productivity, we are sure you will also see an improvement in building your own content.

-These changes are all part of usability improvements we have planned for Adapt Builder and are the beginning steps in making content creation easier for everyone.
+These changes are all part of usability improvements we have planned for Learning Pool Authoring and are the beginning steps in making content creation easier for everyone.

-We hope you enjoy it and look forward to building on these improvements to enrich your experience with Adapt Builder.
+We hope you enjoy it and look forward to building on these improvements to enrich your experience with Learning Pool Authoring.

 Our catalogue content is continually improving and growing – ensuring you have the modules you need.